stuttgart-things/docs/slides/idp-intro-overview.md

 ### /IDP
 #### /TEST

-**Automatisiertes Testen (JUnit, Selenium)**
+**Automated testing (JUnit, Selenium)**

-- **Dashboard / Integrationen mit Test-Tools:**
+- **Dashboard/integrations with testing tools:**
-  - Testergebnisse, Qualität im Kontext von Services sichtbar gemacht.
+  - Test results and quality made visible in the context of services.
-- **Scorecards / Qualitätsmetriken:**
+- **Scorecards/quality metrics:**
-  - Portal zeigt Test-Coverage, Sicherheitslücken, Wartbarkeit – Entwicklung sieht früh, ob Qualität stimmt.
+  - Portal shows test coverage, security gaps, maintainability—development can see early on whether quality is up to standard.

 ---